JingGe/dropwizard/dropwizard-simpleapp/README.md

 The simple way is to point the browser to localhost:8080/book/1.
 You will see a json string.

-You can also use cURL if you like stay within the terminal.
+You can also use cURL if you like to stay within the terminal.

 I personally recommend using Postman - REST Client https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en